IgniteUI/app-builder-docfx/en/using-data-in-your-app/remote-data-operations.md

 # Remote Data Operations

-This remote data functionality allows **Card**, **Column Layout**, **Absolute Layout** and **Row Layout** components in App Builder to load data from a server and display it in a paginated fashion.
-This is similar to **Grid Remote Paging**, but tailored for specific (non-grid) components whose data can be repeated.
+This functionality allows users to iterate over data using the **Card**, **Column Layout**, **Absolute Layout**, and **Row Layout** components while leveraging the Paginator component to configure and execute requests that fetch only a specific page of the data.

 ## Key Benefits
 - **Improved performance**: Fetch only the required subset (page) of data from the server, avoiding large payloads.
 - **Scalable**: Handles large datasets by loading data in smaller chunks.
-- **Flexible UI**: Lets you place repeated items, like Cards, in a custom layout while benefiting from paging features.
+- **Flexible UI**: Allows the user to place repeated items, like Cards, in a custom layout while benefiting from paging features.

 ## How Component-first Remote Data Works

+When a user repeats a component over data (e.g., a **Card** iterating over a JSON array) and selects an endpoint (table) from a data source, they can configure remote paging if the API provides such an endpoint.

+When **Paging** is enabled, a **Paginator** component is automatically added.
+After that, the user can open the Remote Paging Configurator by selecting the newly created **Paginator** to set up everything else.

-When you enable remote data on a repeated component (e.g., a Card iterating over a JSON array), App Builder fetches only the necessary records from your REST or Swagger endpoint.
-If **Paging** is enabled, a **Paginator** component is automatically added, along with internal variables such as `pageIndex` and `pageSize` when set up.
-Changing pages triggers new server requests to retrieve just that page of data.
+During setup, internal variables such as **pageIndex** and **pageSize** are created.
+Changing pages triggers new server requests to retrieve only the corresponding page of data.

 **User flow**: